Close divisions panel

 Leaks from installations and systems can adversely impact the environment, system performance and/or a company’s revenues due to the loss of product and significant downtime.

 Bubble leak testing is used to find leaks in many different components.
 The two most common forms of bubble leak testing are the direct-pressure technique and the vacuum-box technique.
 The direct-pressure technique is conducted by pressurising a component with a gas and then either submerging it in a solution or applying a solution to the outside of the component.
 If a leak is present, bubbles will form on the surface because of the leaking gas passing through the solution.
 The vacuum-box technique is conducted on parts that cannot be directly pressurised or where access is not available to both sides of a component.
 The test is conducted by applying a solution to an area of a pressure-boundary surface and creating a differential pressure across the area, causing the formation of bubbles as leakage gas, such as atmospheric air, passes through the solution.

-Pressure-change testing is conducted to determine the leakage rate across the boundaries of a closed component or system at a specific pressure or vacuum.
-By monitoring the change in pressure over a period of time, the leakage rate can be determined, either by the loss of pressure in a pressurised system or the increase in pressure in a system under vacuum.
+Pressure change testing is conducted to determine the allowable leakage rate across the boundaries of a closed component or system at a specific pressure or vacuum.
+By monitoring the change in pressure over a period of time, the leakage rate can be determined, either by the loss of pressure in a pressurised system or through the increase in pressure in a system under vacuum.
 The change in pressure can then be compared to a maximum allowable change in either pressure per unit of time, percentage volume, or mass change per unit of time.

 Applus+ uses first-party and third-party cookies for analytical purposes and to show you personalized advertising based on a profile drawn up based on your browsing habits (eg. visited websites).
 Click HERE for more information.
 You can accept all cookies by pressing the "Accept" button or configure or reject their use by clicking here.

 They allow the operation of the website, loading media content and its security.
 See the cookies we store in our Cookies Policy.